straubt1/tfe-alternative-worker/examples/global_variables/README.md

 **Option 1 - .auto.tfvars**

-Write these values to a file such as `zzz_global.auto.tfvars` so that they are [auto loaded](https://www.terraform.io/docs/language/values/variables.html#variable-definitions-tfvars-files) based on the `.auto.tfvars` extension.
+Write these values to a file such as `zzz_global.auto.tfvars` so that they are [auto loaded](https://www.terraform.io/docs/language/values/variables.html#variable-definitions-tfvars-files) based on the `.auto.tfvars` file extension.
 This could also be built with `.auto.tfvars.json` file if a more programmatic approach was desired.

-This approach (which is what the example in this directory uses) keeps a clear isolation from a directory structure.
+This approach (which is what the example in this directory uses) maintains a clear distinction of the files we are manipulating during the Initialize Script.

 **Option 2 - terraform.tfvars**